-11 Rheinisches Institut für Umweltforschung an der Universität zu Köln, Abt.
+11 Rheinisches Institut für Umweltforschung, Universität zu Köln, Abt.
 Planetenforschung, Aachener Str.
 209, 50931 Köln, Germany

 18 Space Research Institute, Austrian Academy of Sciences, Schmiedlstrasse 6, 8042 Graz, Austria

-19 School of Physics and Astronomy, Raymond and Beverly Sackler Faculty of Exact Sciences, Tel Aviv University, Tel Aviv 69978, Israel
+19 School of Physics and Astronomy, R. and B. Sackler Faculty of Exact Sciences, Tel Aviv University, Tel Aviv 69978, Israel

-Key words: planets and satellites: general / techniques: photometric / techniques: radial velocities
+Key words: techniques: photometric / techniques: spectroscopic / planetary systems / techniques: high angular resolution / techniques: radial velocities

 © ESO, 2009